There are times when apologizing is absolutely necessary. Here are tips to make sure you don’t bungle your next “I’m sorry.”

 - A Fake “Sorry” Doesn’t Cut It in the Real World

 - You Might Also Like …

 Women who want to help empower other women will often say, “Stop apologizing all the time.”

 Who hasn’t fallen into the “sorry” habit, though?
-Some days it seems that every email I write begins with “I’m so sorry! ” (Yes, with an exclamation point!)
+Some days it seems that every email I write begins with “I’m so sorry! ” (Yes!
+With an exclamation point!)
 And some of us are genuinely sorry for mistakes, or for interrupting and taking time from someone’s busy day.

 Especially if you are in any kind of leadership role, you will likely be apologizing quite often.
-And it won’t be easy.

 “Too many leaders give superficial apologies loaded with excuses and blame,” she says.
-“Apologizing for the sake of apologizing is an ingenuine insult to those wronged.
+“Apologizing for the sake of apologizing is an insult to those wronged.
 If you want to be taken seriously, it’s important to know why an apology is necessary and to deliver it in a way that’s heartfelt and honest.”

-In today’s “gotcha” world, there seems to be an unending supply of reasons to apologize — and so many ways to get it wrong.
+In today’s “gotcha” world, there seems to be an unending supply of reasons to apologize — and ways to get it wrong.
 Hanke points to common mistakes leaders make — along with tips to make sure you don’t bungle your next “I’m sorry.”